purduesigbots/pros-doxygen-docs/docs/index.md

 # Welcome to the PROS Documentation!

 \note This website is for PROS 4 beta documentation and is still a heavy WIP.
 Expect to see bugs and rolling fixes to them.
+Please report any bugs to our discord.

+Here is a quick link to our [API page](https://purduesigbots.github.io/pros-doxygen-docs/api.html);

 If this is your first time using PROS, it is recommended that you check out the \subpage getting-started section.